-Outflow of funds to tax havens has become a major global problem, adversely affecting development in Third World countries.
+The outflow of funds to tax havens has become a major global problem, adversely affecting development in Third World countries.
 According to an International Monetary Fund (IMF) paper, tax havens collectively cost governments between US\$500 billion and US\$600 billion a year in lost corporate tax revenue through legal and not-so-legal means.
 Low-income economies lost around US\$200 billion, a higher percentage of their GDP compared to developed countries.

-American Fortune 500 companies alone held an estimated \$2.6 trillion offshore in 2017, though a small portion of that has been repatriated following US tax reforms in 2018.
-Individuals have stashed in tax havens \$8.7 trillion by one estimate and, by another, \$36 trillion.
-Both, assuming very different rates of return, put global individual income tax losses at around \$200 billion a year, which must be added to the corporate total.
+American Fortune 500 companies alone held an estimated US\$2.6 trillion offshore in 2017, though a small portion of that has been repatriated following US tax reforms in 2018.
+Individuals have stashed in tax havens US\$8.7 trillion by one estimate and, by another, US\$36 trillion.
+Both, assuming very different rates of return, put global individual income tax losses at around US\$200 billion a year, which must be added to the corporate total.

-On the impact of capital outflows to tax havens, the IMF paper warns that "financial flows seeking secrecy or fleeing corporate taxes seem likely to be exactly the kind that exacerbate the finance curse, worsening inequality, increasing vulnerability to crises, and dealing unquantifiable political damage as secrecy-shrouded capital infiltrates Western political systems.
-And as financial capital flows from poorer countries to rich-world tax havens, labor migration will follow".
+On the impact of capital outflows to tax havens, the IMF paper warns that "financial flows seeking secrecy or fleeing corporate taxes seem likely to be exactly the kind that exacerbates the finance curse, worsening inequality, increasing vulnerability to crises, and dealing unquantifiable political damage as secrecy-shrouded capital infiltrates Western political systems.
+And as financial capital flows from poorer countries to rich-world tax havens, labour migration will follow".

 Malaysia needs to strengthen its legal-institutional framework to eliminate tax avoidance and evasion, and curb the outflow of much-needed capital to tax havens.
-The European Union has placed Malaysia in its "grey list" of non-cooperative jurisdictions for tax purposes after the Pandora Papers revelations.
+In 2021 the European Union placed Malaysia on its "grey list" of non-cooperative jurisdictions for tax purposes after the Pandora Papers revelations.